Running Puppet jobs

-- View a list of running and completed jobs, described in Checking and Viewing Puppet Jobs.
+- View the details of a running or completed job, or view a list of running and completed jobs, described in Reviewing Puppet jobs.

 run action (

-puppet job run) initiates the Orchestration job.
-It creates a new Job ID, shows you all nodes and application components included in the job, and proceeds to run puppet on all nodes in the appropriate order.
+puppet job run) initiates the orchestration job.
+It creates a new Job ID, shows you all nodes included in the job, and proceeds to run Puppet on all nodes in the appropriate order.

-puppet jobs run command to trigger the Puppet orchestrator to create a new job and run Puppet across all included nodes.
-You can run jobs at one of three types of targets:
+puppet job run command to trigger the Puppet orchestrator to create a new job and run Puppet on all included nodes.
+You can run jobs on one of three types of targets:

-If you don’t specify any options, Puppet will run in order on all nodes in a Puppet environment (the default environment is
+If you don’t specify any options or an environment, Puppet will run in order on all nodes in a Puppet environment (the default environment is

 puppet job run <APPLICATION> <OPTIONS>